Lionel Dahmer: Family and career

 In A Father's Story, Dahmer related that, from the very beginning, their marriage struggled due to Joyce's poor mental health and irascible and tempestuous behavior and his own inability to fully keep up with it.
 Shortly after Joyce got pregnant, she began to suffer seizure episodes, apparently from their neighbor's kitchen's foul odors, which caused them to move out to Dahmer's parents' home, shortly before their firstborn's delivery in early 1960, to receive attention from his parents.
-During the latter months of the pregnancy, Joyce suffered from increased mental breakdowns and seizures, which, according to her doctor "were rooted in Joyce's mental, rather than physical state" and which aggravated her already severe prescription barbiturates and morphine addiction, to the point of taking as "many as twenty-six pills a day" and being constantly sedated to ease her pain.
+During the latter months of the pregnancy, Joyce suffered from increased mental breakdowns and seizures, which, according to her doctor, "were rooted in Joyce's mental, rather than physical state" and which aggravated her already severe prescription barbiturate and morphine addiction, to the point of taking as "many as twenty-six pills a day" and being constantly sedated to ease her pain.
 Decades after, he reflected about the long-lasting and eventual terminal effect in his marriage:

 In any event, we never really came to terms with the conflicts of that first year.
 Because of that, I think that this first troubled experience laid the foundation for a longer, and even more troubled, marriage.
 In some sense, our relationship never recovered from the damage done to it at this early stage, never really improved.

 During the early years of Jeffrey's life, Dahmer's academic responsibilities and, later on, long work shifts prevented him from spending enough time with his wife and children.
 Shortly after Jeffrey's birth, Dahmer received a Master of Science degree from Marquette University in 1962.
 Later, he enrolled at Iowa State University, where he earned a Doctor of Philosophy degree in October 1966.
-He described himself as average, even considered himself a mediocre student:
+He described himself as average and even considered himself a mediocre student:

 I was never a great student.
 What others got quickly, took me much longer.
 I was a plodder, a plugger, a hard worker.
 For me, anything less than an all-out effort would mean failure.
 Others had flashes of creative brilliance, of sudden illumination, but I had only the power of my own will.

-After divorcing Joyce in 1978, Dahmer married Shari Jordan, and moved to Granger, Ohio.
+After divorcing Joyce in 1978, Dahmer married Shari Jordan and moved to Granger, Ohio.
 In between his time at Marquette and Iowa Universities, Dahmer worked for PPG Industries.